Legal Worship

 Religious use of psychedelic sacraments must be safe and sincere

 There is no bright-line test for religious sincerity.
-A court would look at evidence to determine whether your worship is sincere.
+A court would look at evidence to determine whether your worship is sincere and religious.

 The United States Supreme Court established sound legal standards for psychedelic worship in the UDV case that involved the religious use of ayahuasca.
 The Court unanimously found that the group’s use of ayahuasca was protected under the Religious Freedom Restoration Act (RFRA), because it was safe and central to the group’s sincerely-held religious beliefs.
 They (the UDV) weren’t pretending to be religious.
 They were religious.
 A lower court further bolstered these standards in the Santo Daime case.
 Both court opinions are quite readable.